OpenBfS/UncertRadio/README.md

 Now restart the build and install process (see above).

 #### Build the Documentation
+The UncertRadio HTML documentation is available online on [GitHub Pages](https://openbfs.github.io/UncertRadio/).
-The documentation can be built in two ways.
+However, it can be built from the source files in two ways.
 The easiest way is to include the cmake option `BUILD_DOCS=T` and build the documentation together with the code.

 ```bash
 cmake -B build -DBUILD_DOCS=T -DCMAKE_BUILD_TYPE=Release
 ```